Confused about the difference between espresso beans vs coffee beans?

 Espresso beans are mostly dark-colored with a shiny and oily surface.
 Their flavor and aroma are more distinct compared to coffee beans.

-However, coffee beans with a lighter roast have more caffeine content because they are not exposed to high heat for a long time.
+However, coffee beans with a lighter roast have more caffeine content because we do not expose them to high heat for a long time.

-More than knowing what’s the difference between coffee and espresso beans, you should also follow the right practices when brewing a cup.
+More than knowing what’s the difference between coffee and espresso beans, also follow the right practices when brewing a cup.

-Know more about good coffee and make the perfect cup by following these five easy steps.
+Know more about excellent coffee and make the perfect cup by following these five easy steps.